terraphim/INCOSE-Systems-Engineering-Handbook/pages/system maintenance.md

-customer:: who accepted the result? client:: who used the result? end-user:: who operated the final result to get desired effects?
+customer:: who accepted the result? client:: who used the result? end-user:: who operated the final result to get desired effects? end-user_material:: workplace, process, systems that were involved in the end-user activity.

 - ![image_1689919930406_0.png](../assets/image_1689919930406_0_1689929729488_0.png)
 - **Actor** - Participant that is the instigator of an event. - Not currently instantiated, superordinate role in hierarchy only.